 In conclusion, both non-compete agreements and non-disclosure agreements can be very useful tools in protecting the information and overall interests of a business, but they can pose compliance risks and are not always easily enforced.
 Employers considering creating either should take careful consideration in the process, and should not hesitate to consult with outside help, such as an employment law attorney.
 Do you want to learn more about how Navigate can help to take the reigns with concerns like this and other administrative necessities that detract from the growth of your business?
 Click here to set up a free consultation.

-This post is part of a series on employee handbooks.
+This post is part of a series on employee handbooks and includes information on employee non disclosure agreements.
 Check out the other posts in the series: